Ismail1500/Get_Youtube_Subscribers/README.md

   <li>NodeJS</li>
   <li>Mongoose</li>
   <li>dotenv</li>
-  <li>Testing libraries like Mocha and Chai</li>

 </ul>
-Folder structure consist of an index.js file in the root directory which acts as the main file of this project.Then it has a src folder which contains all the neccessary files to execute the required tasks.
+The folder structure consists of an index.js file in the root directory which acts as the main file of this project.
+Then it has a src folder which contains all the necessary files to execute the required tasks.
 In the src folder we have -

 <ul>
   <li>Routes Folder which contains all the routes that are required in the project</li>
-  <li>controllers folder which acts as a logic file to execute all the required actions.It contains functions that are passed in the routes</li>
+  <li>controllers folder which acts as a logic file to execute all the required actions.
+It contains functions that are passed in the routes</li>
   <li>models folder which contains the Schema and model of the collection</li>
   <li>App.js files for all the requests and middlewares</li>
   <li>createDatabase.js for creating and refreshing the database</li>
   <li>data.js for sample data</li>
-  <li>Test folder for the testing thats required</li>
+  <li>Test folder for the testing that required</li>
-  <li>Mocha reported folder which contains an html file to view testing visually in the browser</li>
+  <li>Mocha reported folder which contains an HTML file to view testing visually in the browser</li>
 </ul>

-First we have to ```npm i``` command in the terminal to install every dependency Then we can ```npm run start``` for starting the server and connecting to the database.
+First, we have to ```npm i``` command in the terminal to install every dependency Then we can ```npm run start``` for starting the server and connecting to the database.
 Also we can run tests with ```npm run test```